PGY1 Pharmacy Residency - IU Health West

 IU Health West Hospital is a rapidly growing community-based hospital that serves the suburban region west of Indianapolis.

-Each PGY1 resident is required to successfully complete twelve months of residency.
+Each PGY1 resident is required to successfully complete 52 weeks of residency training.
 The resident’s rotation preferences will be considered when making and adjusting the rotation schedule.

 - Adult Emergency Medicine